Read exclusive advice from WM cover star Adam Croft

-More tips from self-publishing success story Adam Croft.
-Read his full interview in the November issue of Writing Magazine
+Top tips from self-publishing success story Adam Croft.

 The difference between writing a series and a standalone